Consent (criminal law): Consensual activity

 This decision was confirmed in the ECHR in Laskey v United Kingdom (1997) 24 EHRR 39 on the basis that although the prosecution might have constituted an interference with the private lives of those involved, it was justified for the protection of public health.
 In R v Emmett (unreported, 18 June 1999), as part of their consensual sexual activity, the woman allowed her partner to cover her head with a plastic bag, tying it tightly at the neck.
 On a different occasion, she agreed that he could pour fuel from a lighter onto her breasts and set fire to the fuel.
 On the first occasion, she was at risk of death, and lost consciousness.
 On the second, she suffered burns, which became infected.
-The court applied Brown and ruled that the woman's consent to these events did not provide a defence for her partner.
+The court applied Brown and ruled that the woman's consent to these events did not provide a defense for her partner.

 The general rule, therefore, is that violence involving the deliberate and intentional infliction of bodily harm is and remains unlawful notwithstanding that its purpose is the sexual gratification of one or both participants.
 Notwithstanding their sexual overtones, these cases are considered to be violent crimes and it is not an excuse that one partner consents.

 Maouloud Baby v.
 State of Maryland was a 2007 case in the Maryland Court of Appeals, the state's highest court, which determined that a person may withdraw sexual consent after having given it, and that the continuation of sexual activity after the withdrawal of consent constitutes rape.

 Alzheimer's disease or similar disabilities may result in a person being unable to give legal consent to sexual relations even with their spouse.